 Bachelor of Science in Music Industry Degree

-Courses have been developed specifically for the B.S. in Music Industry to prepare students for careers related to the music industry, which may include music producer, songwriter, video game composer, sound designer, recording engineer, studio manager, mixing engineer, mastering engineer, A & R (artists and repertoire), artist representative, booking agent, concert promoter, tour manager, tour coordinator, concert hall manager, stage manager, licensing representative, live sound engineer, and light technician.
+Courses have been developed specifically for the B.S. in Music Industry to prepare students for careers related to the music industry, which may include music producer, songwriter, video game composer, sound designer, playback engineer, recording engineer, studio manager, mixing engineer, mastering engineer, A & R (artists and repertoire), artist representative, booking agent, concert promoter, tour manager, tour coordinator, concert hall manager, stage manager, licensing representative, live sound engineer, and light technician.

 In addition to the newly added instruction in electric guitar, electric bass, and drum set, music industry students can study voice, piano, percussion, saxophone, violin, viola, cello, double bass, flute, clarinet, oboe, bassoon, trumpet, horn, trombone, tuba, and euphonium.
 Music scholarships are available to incoming students in the music industry degree program, based on the initial audition.
 Even if students do not apply for scholarships, applicants at all levels of ability must audition as a part of the required admission process for acceptance as a major in the Michael and Anne Greenwood School of Music.

 Poke U Records, a student-run record label at Oklahoma State University, allows music industry majors to gain valuable recording industry experience.
-The upcoming McKnight Center for the Performing Arts at Oklahoma State University will serve as one of the premier cultural institutions of Oklahoma, providing music industry students with opportunities to work with top symphonies, institutions, artists, and traveling musical groups.
+The McKnight Center for the Performing Arts at Oklahoma State University will serve as one of the premier cultural institutions of Oklahoma, providing music industry students with opportunities to work with top symphonies, institutions, artists, and traveling musical groups.
 Students interested in performing or showcasing their song-writing abilities, the college town of Stillwater offers a welcoming setting for such opportunities.
 The capstone experience for music industry students is an internship, allowing students to gain real world work experience in the music business.